morganmayday/tayen-core/magic/dexterity-spells.md

 __Snipe (Strike First)__

-Minor action, variable, instant, vs Evade, 3 spin
+Minor action, variable, instant, vs Evade, 1 spin + 2 per rank

 I: Damage capped at 3, 10ft-30ft range.

-II: Damage capped at 4, 20ft-60ft range.
+Excess damage, up to 2, refunds as spin.

+II: Damage capped at 5, 20ft-60ft range.
+Excess damage, up to 3, refunds as spin, and any above 3 is converted to a 1-for-1 penalty on the next roll the target makes this scene.

-III: Damage capped at 5, 30ft-90ft range.
-Ignores partial cover.
+III: Damage capped at 7, 30ft-90ft range.
+Ignores up to +4 Evade from cover.
+Any excess damage is converted to a 1-for-1 penalty on the next roll the target makes this scene.

-IV: Damage capped at 6, 40ft-120ft range.
-Ignores cover.

-- morgan note: potentially applies status effects on 2, 3, 4 ranks
+IV: Damage capped at 9, 40ft-120ft range.
+Ignores all +Evade from cover.
+Any excess damage is converted to a 1-for-1 penalty on the next roll the target makes this scene, and if the damage drops the target, burns all their Grit, _or_ the penalty is -8 or higher, refunds up to 5 spin and, once per scene, the minor action used to cast this spell.

 __Be Precise?__